 Students who are admitted as transfer eligible may substitute POLS 1101 together with either HIST 2111 or HIST 2112 for HIST 1000.
-This will add an additional three semester credit hours to the total hours required by Georgia Highlands College.
+This will add an additional three semester credit hours to the total hours required by Floyd College.

-FCCS 1100 (Freshmen College Computer Studies) or the North Metro Technical College equivalent
+FCCS 1100 (Floyd College Computer Studies) or the North Metro Technical College equivalent must also be completed.

-North Metro Technical College Technical Block equivalent to 43 semester credit hours.
+North Metro Technical College Technical Block equivalent to

+43 semester credit hours.

-COMPUTER INFORMATION SYSTEMS COOPERATIVE DEGREE/GHC-NMTC Replaces Computer Programming and Microcomputer Specialist Associate of Applied Science in Business
+Replaces Computer Programming and Microcomputer Specialist Associate of Applied Science in Business